-In honor of National Nutrition Month, we are celebrating nutrition education!
+In honor of National Nutrition Month, this March we are celebrating nutrition education!
 We believe in healthy food for healthy pets.

 Perhaps the most important step in promoting health is making sure your pets’ nutritional needs are being met through all stages of life.
 Food is medicine.
 We eat it every day, and over time it can either help or harm us.
 The same is true for our furry companions.
 Provide your pets with high-quality foods and fresh, clean water.
 You might ask, “how do I know which foods are high quality?”
 At Holistic Veterinary Care, we can answer your questions and guide you to healthy choices.
 To get your pet started off on the right paw, take a look at Dr. Richter’s top 5 tips.